Eight Great Picture Books About Autism

-How to Be Human: Diary of an Autistic Girl By Georgia Lyon (AKA Florida Frenz) is a book that focuses on Georgia’s journey to learn social skills.
-The book does an exceptional job at explaining and illustrating how Georgia experienced and processed her autism.
-Georgia wrote this book so that others, those with and without autism, can better understand that we are all human beings–just packaged differently, and that empowerment comes from understanding ourselves and connecting with others.
+How to Be Human: Diary of an Autistic Girl By Georgia Lyon (AKA Florida Frenz) is a book that focuses on Georgia's journey to learn social skills.
+The book does an exceptional job of explaining and illustrating how Georgia experienced and processed her autism.
+Georgia wrote this book so that others, those with and without autism, can better understand that we are all human beings--just packaged differently, and that empowerment comes from understanding ourselves and connecting with others.
 Although it is a picture book it is geared for older children.

 A Friend Like Simon by Kate Gaynot gently explores friendship.
 The book is a good introduction for children on how to be inclusive and discover what is likable about themselves and others.
 It also explains how some children can find different situations or environments difficult without being scary.
 Reading this book with the children can help them learn to connect with peers who may be different.

 Two companion activities for A FRIEND LIKE SIMON by Kate Gaynor